mrbusche/backseatfan.com/_posts/2010-04-21-lawrence-frank-swears-on-espns-first-take.md

   </p>

   <p>
-    Former Net's coach Lawrence Frank Drops a few profanities On ESPN's &#8220;First Take&#8221;.
+    Former Net's coach Lawrence Frank Drops a few profanities On ESPN's "First Take".
 Apparently he hasn't been in the business long enough.
 Or he spent to long in Newwwwww Jerseyyyyyyyyyyyyy.
   </p>
 </div>